AKeyNo/my-reading-reviews/README.md

 Copy the init.sql file under ./sql/init.sql into the SQL Editor.

+Keep track of your Project URL and your anon public key which is found under Project Settings and then API.
+You will put this under your .env.local file later.

 Choose either the normal installation or the Docker installation below to continue.

 ## Normal Installation